Syncfusion AI Assistant

 View sample in GitHub.

-The Designer Mode in SfPdfViewer allows users to interact with form field design elements.
+Designer Mode allows direct interaction with form field design elements.

-When Designer Mode is enabled, users can edit, move, and manipulate form fields within the PDF Viewer.
-If disabled, form fields remain static and can only be filled.
+When Designer Mode is enabled, users can edit, move, and manipulate form fields.
+When disabled, fields remain editable only for form filling.

 NOTE

-By default, IsDesignerMode is set to false, meaning form fields can be filled but not modified.
+By default, IsDesignerMode is false (fields can be filled but not modified).

-The following example demonstrates how to Enable Designer Mode using SfButton components.
+The following example demonstrates how to enable Designer Mode using SfPdfViewer2.

 @using Syncfusion.Blazor.SfPdfViewer;